Elhameed/ALU-PYQUEST/README.md

 ```

 ### Prerequisites
-Before playing ALU-PYQUEST, you should have a basic understanding of the Python programming language.
-You should also have Python 3.x installed on your machine.
+- Python 3.6 or higher
+- Basic understanding of Python programming concepts

+### How To Play